MbuguaGeorge/HMS/README.md

-# Django Rest API for Maseno HMS by TDBSoft
+# Django Rest API for Maseno Town HMS by TDBSoft

 ## Setup